JasperZhang121/Cpp/readme.md

 ### This repository serves as a practice ground for C++.
 Its primary purpose is to supplement my notes in Vaults for C++.

 While the repository may appear disorganized, it was a result of my decision to put my notes in Vaults instead of writing them in Visual Studio.
-Although I used this repository for practice, it is not polished, so I won't push any more for saving time of organizing, and my notes in Vaults offer a more refined and coherent studying experience.
+Although I used this repository for practice, it is not polished, so I won't push anymore for saving time in organizing, and my notes in Vaults offer a more refined and coherent studying experience.

 ### Here: [Cpp notes](https://github.com/JasperZhang121/Vaults/tree/main/C%2B%2B)